ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* visible_sub_shapes

-Ids of CAD sub shapes to be displayed, stored per-scene id.
+Ids of CAD sub shapes to be displayed, stored per scene ID.

 <a id="compolyx.CADGeometry.visualization_mesh"></a>